douzi8/file-system/README.md

 ## file-system
 Strengthen the ability of file system.
 This module make file opertaion apis simple, you don't need to care the dir exits. and the api is same as node's filesystem.
-This is no exists time cost.
+This is no exists time cost for this plugin.
 ```js
 var file = require('file-system');